etubby/virtualbox-auto-snapshots/README.md

 ## Usage
-Add script to cron to take snapshots on a schedule
+Add script to cron to take VirtualBox snapshots on a schedule